VowpalWabbit/vowpal_wabbit/README.windows.txt

 There's a patch for zlib to make it work.
-There also some changes to vowpal wabbit  Details are at the last section of this file
+There also some changes to Vowpal Wabbit in this commit.
+Details are at the last section of this file

 It's  handy to have a bash shell to run patch and git You can use a git bash shell fron the https://windows.github.com/ if you don't have it already.